 - All members of designated boards and commissions during their time in service to the City and County of San Francisco as defined in San Francisco Administrative Code Section 16.700(c).

 - All officers and employees as determined eligible by the governing bodies of the San Francisco Transportation Authority, San Francisco Parking Authority, Treasure Island Development Authority, Superior Court of San Francisco and any other employees as determined eligible by ordinance.

 - All other employees who are deemed “full-time employees” under the shared responsibility provision of the federal Patient Protection and Affordability Care Act (Section 4980H).

 - Temporary exempt employees of the Superior Court appointed for a specified duration of greater than six months with a normal work week not less than 20 hours become eligible on their start date.

 Documents & Forms

-Please note that both Blue Shield of California HMO and Kaiser Permanente HMO require enrollees to live or work in a zip code serviced by their plan.
-UHC City Plan PPO does not have service area requirements.
+Please note that Health Net CanopyCare HMO, Blue Shield of California HMO and Kaiser Permanente HMO require enrollees to live or work in a zip code serviced by their plan.
+Blue Shield of California PPO-Accolade does not have service area requirements.